 Located along the Hume Highway, one of Australia’s busiest transport routes, HyP MV has the capacity to supply 100% renewable hydrogen to the transport sector and support the Victorian and NSW Government’s vision for the Hume Hydrogen Highway in the future.

 Here we will use water and renewable electricity from the grid to produce renewable hydrogen using a process called electrolysis.

 The renewable hydrogen will then be blended into the existing gas distribution network to deliver up to a 10% (by volume) renewable gas blend to approximately 40,000 residential and commercial gas connections and 20 industrial customers in Albury and Wodonga.

 Construction is scheduled to start early next year with renewable gas expected to be supplied to customers in 2025.

 Hydrogen is the most abundant molecule in the universe, however it’s not freely available - it must be separated from other elements.

-HyP Murray Valley will use renewable electricity and (potentially recycled) water to produce hydrogen, which will then be blended with natural gas, creating up to a 10% renewable gas blend.
+HyP Murray Valley will use water and renewable electricity from the grid to produce hydrogen, which will then be blended with natural gas, creating an up to 10% (by volume) renewable gas blend.